 AI chatbots will help you create an experience that fits your brand voice and tone.
 Since you are in charge of the speech and language used in the responses of your bot, you can always stay on brand and give off a consistent vibe on your website.
 Because your chatbot is all automated, there will never be any accidental misunderstandings or late replies.

 Chatbots are a great tool for brands and companies to connect to their customers as well as attract leads to further stages of the sales funnel.
 They can be super productive when it comes to conversions or else you are not doing it right.
-Chatbots have evolved and will continue to evolve for better, more wholesome experiences.
+AI Chatbots have evolved and will continue to evolve for better, more wholesome experiences.
 They will enter our phones, homes, and maybe further beyond our current comprehension.
-So, definitely keep an eye out for bots whether you are talking to Siri or asking for support while you are ordering food, you never know what it will do next.
+So, definitely keep an eye out for bots whether you are talking to Siri or asking for support while you are ordering food or searching for an online ordering system, you never know what it will do next.

 The commercial application of chatbots is expanding, and knowing how to leverage data to make these bots better at conveying and scaling information is important.
 The way brands communicate with their customers has changed drastically over the years and chatbots are accelerating these trends.